ipbc-dev/BitTubeVid/support/doc/tools.md

 ### CLI wrapper

 The wrapper provides a convenient interface to the following scripts.
-You can access it as `bittube` via an alias in your `.bashrc` like `alias bittube="cd /your/bittube/directory/ && node ./dist/server/tools/bittube.js"` (you have to keep the `cd` command):
+You can access it as `bittube` adding an alias in your `.bashrc` like `alias bittube="cd /your/bittube/directory/ && node ./dist/server/tools/bittube.js"` (you have to keep the `cd` command):

 ```
   Usage: bittube [command] [options]